EYDS-CA/arcorelocation/README.md

 # ARCoreLocation

-ARCoreLocation is a lightweight and configurable iOS framework for displaying AR content at real-world coordinates
+ARCoreLocation is a lightweight and configurable iOS framework for displaying AR content at real-world coordinates.

 ## Features:
 • Easily create AR scenes that place AR objects in the real world